microsoftgraph/ios-objectivec-connect-rest-sample/Readme.md

 3. Open **O365-iOS-Unified-API-Connect.xcworkspace**
 4. Open **ConnectViewController.m**.
 You'll see that the **ClientID** and **RedirectUri** values can be added to the top of the file.
 Supply the necessary values here:

         // You will set your application's clientId and redirect URI.
-You get
-        // these when you register your application in the Microsoft Application Registration Portal (https://apps.dev.microsoft.com).
         NSString * const kRedirectUri = @"ENTER_REDIRECT_URI_HERE";
         NSString * const kClientId    = @"ENTER_CLIENT_ID_HERE";
         NSString * const kAuthority   = @"https://login.microsoftonline.com/common";